-Flowers: Many of the autumn flower species are at peak.
-A variety of asters (over 16 species in the park)are now blooming, ranging in color from white to deep purple.
+Flowers: Many of the autumn flower species are past peak.
+A few species of asters continue to bloom, ranging in color from white to deep purple.
 The most common in the pinelands is the large-leaf aster.
-Goldenrods (around 15 species around the park) are also starting to bloom in full force, their lovely rich, gold colored flowers are attracting many pollinators.
+Goldenrods are starting to finish their blooming.
+Those that remain are displaying a lovely rich, gold colored flowers are attracting many pollinators.
 The Zig-zag golden rod blooms seem to dominate the forest floor right now.

 Fruits: Not all fruits are edible.
 Some are poisonous.
 Many of the plants are now at the fruiting stage.
 Spikenard's tiny fruits are now a deep purple and can be seen along the Dr. Roberts Trail.
 Here you can also see the bright red fruits of the bunchberry.
 Highbush cranberry and wild rose hips are beginning to ripen, both displaying reddish-yellow fruits.
 Many colorful mushrooms are found throughout the forest floor.

 Typical Peak Color: Itasca has two main waves of color change.